LoreMind

 Yes.
 Entity Minds can be configured with relationships to other NPCs in your game.
 A barkeep might know the local blacksmith, distrust the town guard captain, and have heard rumors about the mysterious stranger who arrived last week.
 These relationships affect how NPCs talk about each other.

-How do I integrate LoreMind into my Unity project?
+How do I integrate LoreMind into my game?

-Import the LoreMind package, add the LoreMindNPC component to your NPC GameObject, set the EntityMindId in the inspector, and call Respond() when the player interacts.
+For Unity: Import the LoreMind package, add the LoreMindNPC component to your NPC GameObject, set the EntityMindId in the inspector, and call Respond() when the player interacts.
 The SDK handles everything else.
 Most developers are up and running within minutes.
+For other engines: Use the REST API directly.
+Any client that can make HTTPS requests can integrate.